asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ```

 ### Server URL splitting up
-A confusion that arrived from time to time, was what the URL of a [Server Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#serverObject) should include.
+A confusion that arose from time to time was what the URL of a [Server Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#serverObject) should include.

 <Asyncapi3ServerComparison className="my-8" />